top of page

 ZUCKERBERG, THE MASTER OF 2 REALITIES

 Zuckerberg will be able to see the data of even the breath we take.
-Despite this, the world public still seems unaware of the possible dangers.
+Despite this, the world public still seems to be ignoring these facts.
 Los Angeles, Bari, Helsinki, and Ankara have already agreed to be the Metaverse test city for the Open AR Cloud Association.
-Most countries are somehow very enthusiastic about it.

 Let's just say, contrary to my thoughts, Meta created a giant leap forward in the diplomatic, political and legal fields.
 Let's imagine that the regulations are almost flawless.
-Despite this, I think that the privacy of countries and individuals will be very incomplete and unreliable in Meta.
-I don't think that meta can bring anything to humanity other than chaos and a boring kind of uniformity.
+Despite this, I think that the privacy of countries and individuals can be possibly unreliable in Meta.
+I don't think that meta can bring anything to humanity other than a boring kind of uniformity.

 Fortunately, it is up to us to decide whether to be included in this system or not.
 And all that Morpheus offers is truth, nothing more.